-The Home Page images were selected from the winning images in our 'Skyscape Competition' which was held via 'Zoom' on the 27th October 2020
+The images above are the winning images from our 'In My Garden Competition' which was held via 'Zoom' on the 5th January 2021

-It has been decided that due to the present situation, meeting of the club will take place on-line until at least January 2021.
+It has been decided that due to the present situation, meetings of the club will take place on-line, most probably for the complete 2020/2021 season. i.e. up to the AGM.

 However, this will be kept under constant review and hopefully we will be in a position to meet ‘in the flesh’ in the not too distant future.